 Support Groups: Support groups are free and open to the public.
 Groups are available to family caregivers, healthcare professionals, and persons in the early stages of memory loss.
 The Chapter provides training, support and a quarterly Bulletin to support group facilitators.
-A listing of information on all support groups is available at each regional office, please click here.
 You can also find information about support groups in other parts of the country on our National web site.

 HelpLine: Our toll-free HelpLine is available 24 hours a day, 7 days a week, 365 days a year at (800) 272-3900 to any caller seeking information, or a listening ear.
 General information packets are sent to callers along with any specific information the caller has requested.

 Education: A variety of educational programs and trainings are offered throughout the Chapter area.
 Workshops are offered to facility staff working with persons with dementia, family caregivers, professionals, religious groups, civic organizations, and social service agencies.
 Click here.

 Click here for an updated bibliography of early-stage resources.
 The listing includes the latest Web Sites, books, videos, and trade publications containing early stage information.
 Click here

 Annual Conference: Each fall the Chapter hosts an educational Conference for professional and family caregivers.
 Nationally acclaimed speakers are invited to present the latest information regarding research, diagnoses, treatment options, and caregiving issues.

 Library and Resource Center: A variety of books and videos are available to the public through our lending libraries in each region, and our Chapter office please click here for a complete list of our brochures.
 Additionally, special orders can be obtained through National's Green-Field Library.